AdiyogiV/ImageFinder/README.md

 # ImageFinder App

-The ImageFinder App is a powerful tool that allows you to automatically cluster a set of images and retrieve the most suitable image along with its cluster based on a description text.
+The ImageFinder App is a tool that allows you to automatically cluster a set of images and retrieve the most suitable image along with its cluster based on a description text.

 ## Setup